Current Economic Snapshot

 - Slow hire: Hiring in both Kentucky and the U.S. has deteriorated slowly.
 While the hiring rate in Kentucky was higher throughout much of 2025, it began falling in May 2025.

 - Slow fire: Layoffs and discharges held steady before increasing slightly with more recent months’ estimates.
 Firms appear less willing to hire, but also reluctant to make any major changes.
-Some call this a slow-hire/slow-fire labor market.
+Some call this a slow-hire/slow-fire job market.

 - Layoffs in the news: Media stories of mass layoff announcements usually provoke more concern than is warranted.
 BLS data suggest there are around 1.7 million layoffs and discharges every month in the US.
 That said, recent preliminary estimates show a small increase in layoffs.